-- (4) This opinion only covers the EDPB's consideration that the BCRs submitted for the required opinion afford appropriate safeguards in that they meet all requirements of Article 47 GDPR and WP256 rev.01 of the Article 29 Working Party, as endorsed by the EDPB3.
+(4) This opinion only covers the EDPB's consideration that the BCRs submitted for the required opinion afford appropriate safeguards in that they meet all requirements of Article 47 GDPR and WP257 rev.01 of the Article 29 Working Party, as endorsed by the EDPB3.
 Accordingly, this opinion and the SAs' review do not address elements and obligations of the GDPR mentioned in the BCRs at issue other than those related to Article 47 GDPR.
-This also applies to any supplementary measures that an exporter subject to the GDPR may be required to adopt, depending on the circumstances of the transfer, in order to ensure compliance with the commitments taken in the BCRs. - (5) The EDPB recalls that, in accordance with the judgment of the Court of Justice of the European Union C-311/18 , it is the responsibility of the data exporter subject to the GDPR, if needed with the help of the data importer, to assess whether the level of protection required by EU law is respected in the third country concerned, in order to determine if the guarantees provided by BCRs can be complied with in practice, taking into consideration the possible interference created by the third country legislation with the fundamental rights.
-If this is not the case, the data exporter subject to the GDPR, if needed with the help of the data importer, should assess whether they can provide supplementary measures to ensure an essentially equivalent level of protection as provided in the EU . - (6) The WP256 rev.01 of the Article 29 Working Party, as endorsed by the EDPB, provides for the required elements for BCRs for controllers (hereinafter "BCR-C"), including the Intra-Company Agreement where applicable, and the application form.
-The WP264 of the Article 29 Working Party4, as endorsed by the EDPB, provides for recommendations to the applicants to help them demonstrate how to meet the requirements of Article 47 GDPR and WP256 rev.01.
-Additionally, the WP264 informs the applicants that any documentation submitted is subject to access to documents requests in accordance with the SAs' national laws.
-The EDPB is subject to Regulation 1049/20015 pursuant to Article 76(2) GDPR. - (7) Taking into account the specific characteristics of BCRs provided for by Article 47(1) and (2) GDPR, each application should be addressed individually and is without prejudice to the assessment of any other BCRs.
-The EDPB recalls that BCRs should be customised to take account of the structure of the group of companies that they apply to, the processing they undertake, and the policies and procedures that they have in place to protect personal data 6.
+This also applies to any supplementary measures that an exporter subject to the GDPR may be required to adopt, depending on the circumstances of the transfer, in order to ensure compliance with the commitments taken in the BCRs.

+(5) The EDPB recalls that, in accordance with the judgment of the Court of Justice of the European Union C-311/18, it is the responsibility of the data exporter subject to the GDPR, if needed with the help of the data importer, to assess whether the level of protection required by EU law is respected in the third country concerned, in order to determine if the guarantees provided by BCRs can be complied with in practice, taking into consideration the possible interference created by the third country legislation with the fundamental rights.
+If this is not the case, the data exporter subject to the GDPR, if needed with the help of the data importer, should assess whether they can provide supplementary measures to ensure an essentially equivalent level of protection as provided in the EU.

+(6) The WP257 rev.01 of the Article 29 Working Party, as endorsed by the EDPB, provides for the required elements for BCRs for processors (hereinafter "BCR-P"), including the Intra-Company Agreement where applicable, and the application form.
+The WP265 of the Article 29 Working Party4, as endorsed by the EDPB, provides for recommendations to the applicants to help them demonstrate how to meet the requirements of Article 47 GDPR and WP257 rev.01.
+Additionally, the EDPB highlights that any documentation submitted may be subject to access to documents requests in accordance with the SAs' national laws and with Regulation 1049/20015, applicable to the EDPB pursuant to Article 76(2) GDPR.

+(7) Taking into account the specific characteristics of BCRs provided for by Article 47(1) and (2) GDPR, each application should be addressed individually and is without prejudice to the assessment of any other BCRs.
+The EDPB recalls that BCRs should be customised to take account of the structure of the